oversword/super-small-state-machine/README.md

 ### Return

-Use for intentionally exiting the entire process, can be used in an object to override the result value before returning
+Use for intentionally exiting the entire process, can be used in an object to return a specific value

 ```javascript
 return { [S.Return]: "value" } // Succeeds